-A historic area that is being revitalized through investment and the hard work of the local civic and business leaders with the goal of building a great Granite City by linking the community, businesses, and municipal partners.
+- Downtown – An historic area that is being revitalized though investment and the hard work of the local civic and business leaders with the goal of building a great Granite City by linking the community, businesses, and municipal partners.
 Efforts to revitalize Downtown Granite City produced a tree lined median and many new businesses including:

 - Granite City Cinema – a new first run theater showing popular hits and kids features.